Affine Hecke algebras for classical p-adic groups: Introduction

 To each such Bernstein component, one can associate a twisted affine Hecke algebra $\mc H (\mf s^\vee, \mb z)$ \cite{AMS3}.
 Here $\mb z$ is an invertible indeterminate, analogous to $\sqrt{\mb q}$ for Iwahori--Hecke algebras.
-The crucial feature of $\mc H (\mf s^\vee, \mb z)$ was established in \cite{AMS2,AMS3}: for each $z \in \R_{>0}$ there exists a canonical bijection
+Two important features of $\mc H (\mf s^\vee, \mb z)$ were established in \cite{AMS2,AMS3}: a construction of (irreducible) representations in terms of the geometry of a space of Langlands parameters and for each $z \in \R_{>0}$ a canonical bijection